Rockford’s Peregrine Falcons

 Sweeney, who hatched on June 10, 2019, was found dead in Brownsville, Texas.
 He had traveled 1,422 miles from home when he was likely struck by a vehicle on January 20, 2020.

 The Nest Location in Downtown Rockford

 In 1930, the famous architect Jesse Barloga designed the Rockford Register News Tower at 99 East State St., which is listed on the National Register of Historic Places.
 It was built as an homage to the Tribune Tower in Chicago.
 Originally planned as an eight-story plant and 13-story tower, it was downsized due to the Stock Market Crash.
 At the top of the tower, the “Lantern of Liberty” symbolizes the importance of free press as part of our Constitutional rights.

-Louise and Lil Kool chose to lay their eggs in a drainage channel on the building’s exterior on the eighth floor.
-Their nest sites in the wild usually are on cliff ledges.
+Louise choses to lay her eggs in a drainage channel on the building’s exterior on the eighth floor.
+Nest sites in the wild usually are on cliff ledges.
 In urban areas, they often use building ledges or even bridges.
 No actual nest is built with twigs or sticks, but the eggs are laid in a simple scrape.
 The scrape is a small depression made in the pea gravel or ground material by pushing their feet backward to dig out a little low area.

 About Peregrine Falcons

 The peregrine falcon, also known as the peregrine, and historically as the duck hawk in North America, is a widespread bird of prey in the family Falconidae.
 A large, crow-sized falcon, it has a blue-grey back, barred white underparts, and a black head.
 As is typical of bird-eating raptors, with females being considerably larger than males.
 The peregrine is renowned for its speed, reaching over 200 mph during its characteristic hunting stoop (high speed dive), making it the fastest member of the animal kingdom.